Phys-droid/TheWheel/README.md

 - Fill in wheel with appropiate colours - DONE
 - Make Wheel turn in an interesting way - DONE
 - Add possibility of choosing different setups - DONE
-- Show Names on Wheel - IN_PROGRESS
+- Show Names on Wheel - DONE
 - Test Software - IN_PROGRESS